flatironinstitute/CaImAn/README.md

     * Fast parallelizable OpenCV and FFT-based motion correction of large movies
     * Can be run also in online mode (i.e. one frame at a time)
     * Corrects for non-rigid artifacts due to raster scanning or non-uniform brain motion
+    * FFTs can be computed on GPUs (experimental).
+Requires pycuda and skcuda to be installed.

 * **Source extraction**